-West Midlands Police were graded good across all three pillars in 2018 and this grading remains until HMICFRS revisit the Force which is expected to take place during 2020-21.
+West Midlands police were graded good across all three pillars in 2018 and this grading remains until HMICFRS revisit the Force in June 2021.

-HMICFRS tested how efficient the Force was at keeping people safe and reducing crime and have deemed the Force to be good in this area.
+HMICFRS tested how efficient the Force was at keeping people safe and reducing crime and have deemed the force to be good in this area.
 They found that the Force is good at operating efficiently and sustainably.
 HMICFRS found that the Force is outstanding in the way that it is planning for the future and manages its change programme well.

-In respect of how effective the Force is at keeping people safe and reducing crime, HMICFRS found that the Force has a good understanding of the nature and scale of vulnerability within the West
+In respect of how effective the Force is at keeping people safe and reducing crime, HMICFRS found that the force has a good understanding of the nature and scale of vulnerability within the West Midlands.

-Midlands.
 They recognised that the Force has taken steps to address issues identified within the control rooms in 2017 and that the Force is working to make further improvements in this area.
-They found that the Force approach to domestic abuse risk assessment has improved, and that the Force is working to improve this further and that the mental health triage service is effective ensuring that people experiencing mental health problems are taken to appropriate places of safety rather than police cells.
+They found that the force approach to domestic abuse risk assessment has improved, and that the Force is working to improve this further and that the mental health triage service is effective ensuring that people experiencing mental health problems are taken to appropriate places of safety rather than police cells.

 HMICFRS tested the legitimacy of the Force at keeping people safe and reducing crime.
 It recognised the Force as good and commented that it treats both the public and its workforce fairly.
 It found that the Force communicates well with the public, including those parts of the community that are harder to reach.
-The inspection recognised that whilst all officers and staff employed by the Force have been subject to vetting checks the force needs to address the delay in renewing vetting.
+The inspection recognised that whilst all officers and staff employed by the Force have been subject to vetting checks the Force needs to address the delay in renewing vetting.
 They did recognise that the Force has clear standards of behaviour and that officers and staff are confident that they can raise issues with senior leaders within the Force.

-HMICFRS published its Value for Money (VfM) profiles for each force in 2019.
-VFM profiles provide comparative data on a wide range of policing activities from 2012 up to the most recent data release for 2019/20 and allow for detailed analysis of:
+HMICFRS publishes its Value for Money (VfM) profiles for each force annually.
+VFM profiles provide comparative data on a wide range of policing activities from 2012 up to the most recent data release for 2020/21 and allow for detailed analysis of: